-In addition to the credit risk exposures in VLL and VHL which primarily arise from exposure to banking and reinsurance counterparties, at 30 June 2022 DHEL held £24.1m on deposit in cash at a single banking counterparty.
+In addition to the credit risk exposures in VLL and VHL which primarily arise from exposure to banking and reinsurance counterparties, at 30 June 2023 DHEL held £8.7m on deposit in cash at a single banking counterparty.
 The bank is highly reputable with a credit quality step of 2.
-At the reporting date, the aforementioned swaption in DHEL is collateralised such that the counterparty does not present a material credit risk to the Group.
-Cash holdings by other group entities are significantly below the levels of cash holdings by DHEL, VHL and VLL, with the largest single exposures to banking counterparties in DGEL, VCSL and VHIL being £1.8m, £7.9m and £0.8m respectively, all with banks with credit quality steps of 2.
+Cash holdings by other group entities are significantly below the levels of cash holdings by DHEL, VHL and VLL, with the largest single exposures to banking counterparties in DGEL, VCSL and VHIL being £0.7m, £13.1m and £70.3k respectively, all with banks with credit quality steps of 2.

 Credit risk exposures within the regulated insurance undertakings are described in section C.3.1 of the VLL SFCR and VHL SFCR, alongside details of how these risks are identified and measured, how concentrations of risk may occur, and how these risks are mitigated.
-Counterparty Default Risk contributed 2% to the Group's pre-diversification SCR (2021: 2%).
+Counterparty Default Risk contributed 2% to the Group's pre-diversification SCR (2022: 2%).
 Spread risk capital and concentration risk capital held within the market risk module can also be seen as being related to credit risk.
-Together, counterparty default risk, spread risk and concentration risk contributed 35% to the Group's undiversified SCR related to economic exposures.
+Together, counterparty default risk, spread risk and concentration risk contributed 23% to the Group's undiversified SCR related to economic exposures.